firefly-cpp/thumbnails-readme/README.md

 for example: ```poppler_path = C:/Program Files/poppler-0.68.0/bin```

 ### Linux
-Linux users can install poppler-utils from the main repositories.
+Linux's users can install poppler-utils from the main repositories.

 ### Example